skx/templer/README.md

 File Globbing
 -------------

-We've already seen simple variables declared by "Key: value" in the page header, in addition to this you may define a variable that refers to a number of files by pattern.
+We've already seen simple variables declared by "key: value" in the page header, in addition to this you may define a variable that refers to a number of files by pattern.

-Here is a simple example of creating a gallery which will include files matching the patter `img/*.jpg`:
+Here is a simple example of creating a gallery which will include files matching the pattern `img/*.jpg`:

      Title: My gallery
      Images: file_glob( "img/*.jpg" )